 Ever find yourself picking up litter on the otherwise pristine shoreline of the Oregon Coast?
 You can sign up to be part of an organized cleanup through local organizations like Surfrider Foundation and SOLVE, which strive to keep plastic debris out of the ocean for the health of local wildlife and the ecosystem.
 If you’re interested in teaching others how to care for the coastal environment, consider becoming a Tidepool Ambassador at Cape Falcon or Cape Perpetua.
 You can also be a volunteer interpreter with the Haystack Rock Awareness Program, educating visitors about the amazing marine and bird life at Cannon Beach’s most iconic destination — no experience necessary.

 Are you a budding citizen scientist?
 Consider joining CoastWatch, a citizen monitoring program through Oregon Shores Conservation Coalition that engages Oregonians in stewardship over their shoreline.
-The organization holds free events like the marine debris survey training at Fort Stevens State Park (Aug.
-18, 2021) to learn how to collect data that will help evaluate the impacts of marine debris along Oregon’s coastline.
+The organization holds free events like the marine debris survey training at Fort Stevens State Park in the summer to learn how to collect data that will help evaluate the impacts of marine debris along Oregon’s coastline.